gecrooks/modern-python-template/README.md

 ## About: On the creation and crafting of a python project

 This is a discussion of the steps needed to setup an open source, github hosted, python package ready for further development.
+The minimal project we're building is located in the [example_python_project](example_python_project) subdirectory.
+The rest of the files in the repo are for a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template to create the example python project.

 ## Naming